JaneliaSciComp/multifish/docs/Parameters.md

 |`rsfish_driver_cores`|Number of cores allocated for the RS-FISH Spark driver.
 Default: 1||`string`
 |`rsfish_driver_memory`|Amount of memory to allocate for the RS-FISH Spark driver.
 Default: 15g||`string`

+### Per channel RS-FISH Parameters

+The following parameters can be set per channel: `rsfish_min`, `rsfish_max`, `rsfish_anisotropy`, `rsfish_sigma`, `rsfish_threshold`.
+For that simply prefix the corresponding parameter with `--per_channel.` and set the values using a comma delimited list.
+The values will be associated with the corresponding channel based on their position, i.e. first value will be associated with the first channel, second with the second channel, etc. If a value is missing or empty the parameter value for the channel will be set to the default from the parameter with the same name (presented above).

+For example if the command like is:
+`--channels c0,c1,c2,c3 --sigma 1.7 --per_channel.sigma "1.2,,1.4`

+channel c0 will use sigma 1.2

+channel c1 will use the default sigma 1.7 (because of the empty value)

+channel c2 will use sigma 1.4

+channel c3 will use the default sigma 1.7 (because of the missing value - sigma values list is shorter then the channels list)

 ## Spot Warping

 Options for warping detected spots to registration